cool-RR/GarlicSim/README.markdown

 GarlicSim supports Python versions 2.5 and up, not including Python 3.x.

 There is a [separate fork of GarlicSim](http://github.com/cool-RR/GarlicSim-for-Python-3.x) that supports Python 3.x.
 Take note though that it does not contain a GUI, because wxPython does not support Python 3.x.

-# Current state #

-GarlicSim is at version 0.6.3, which is an alpha release.
-At this experimental stage of the project, backward compatibility will _not_ be maintained.
-However, I will be available to assist in issues related to backward compatibility.